decred-proposals/mainnet/fb8e6ca361c807168ea0bd6ddbfb7e05896b78f2576daf92f07315e6f8b5cd83/1/payload/index.md

 ## Under construction
 As mentioned, the prototype of the website is already complete.
 I have drafted a timeline for the next few weeks of work that I will do with support from the treasury.

+- Page optimizations (Speed, LazyLoad Intersection Observer, js cleanups)
-- Add multilanguage support
+- Add multilanguage support (and add allready translated articles)
-- Adding articles written by Decred contributors(until february 19) and translations if available
+- Adding articles written by Decred contributors (until today)
-- Photo gallery
+- Photo gallery (public + private)
 - password protected private Areas for press/investor material
-- Newsletter service
+- Newsletter service (multiple topics selections)
 - Mirrors of dcrdata, dcrdocs, hardforkdemo, testnet vsp available under <subdomain>.decredcommunity.com

 ## Costs